-- Add dough batter to the prepared pan; distribute dough; splatter water on top of the dough; smooth the top of the dough.
+- Add dough batter to the prepared pan; sprinkle water on top of the dough; and distribute and smooth the top of the dough using a rubber spatula.

 - Remove pan from oven and place on the stove top to continue to rise.
 Preheat oven to 375°F.